What is benchmarking?

 Benchmarking is the process of comparing how your business is doing against the performance of other leaders in your industry.
 For example, if you ran a technology company and wanted to see how your sales compared to industry benchmarks, you’d most likely run your numbers against big companies like Google or Apple.

 Companies use benchmarking as a way to identify gaps in processes and sales and to examine how leaders have been able to accomplish their goals.
 By identifying where your company is falling short and seeing how much others have achieved, you can make strides when it comes to internal growth.
-Benchmarking can also be useful when it comes to finding new ways to increase profit and how to deal with crises like economic downturns or employee retention issues.
+Closely studying benchmarking examples can also be useful when it comes to finding new ways to increase profit and how to deal with crises like economic downturns or employee retention issues.

 The downside of benchmarking

 The act of benchmarking can be useful when it comes to setting goals and identifying competitors, but it can also serve as a deterrent.
 How big is your business?
 Sure, it can be encouraging to set lofty goals and track the progress of industry giants, but it can also make you feel like you’re not doing enough.

-Making your own goals is crucial, but getting so wrapped up in how you measure up against others will never be helpful.
+Identifying and setting goals is crucial, but getting so wrapped up in how you measure up against others will never be helpful.
 This is where benchmarking sometimes becomes harmful to entrepreneurs.
 Your focus must be on finding ways to improve your business and achieve your own mission rather than competing with others for market share or sales.
 What got you into your industry in the first place?
 It wasn’t that you wanted to knock out Google.
 You had an idea that would provide real value to the lives of your clients and you found a way to turn that passion into a business.
 And to make your business talkably different, you need to align your company with your values and create an inspiring vision for the future.
 This is likely not the same vision your competitors have – nor should it be.

 Focusing on what matters